 If not, then keep saving towards these basic goals.
-If your answer is yes, however, a CD ladder could work well for you.
+However, if your answer is yes, a CD ladder could work well for you.

-You certainly can go for one of the strategies we talked about earlier: either stacking CDs to reach annual maturities each year or reinvesting based on your idea of where interest rates are headed.
+You can certainly follow one of the strategies we talked about earlier: stacking CDs to reach annual maturities each year or reinvesting based on interest rate expectations.

 But you can also create a CD ladder strategy based on your own timeline.

-For example, do you plan on going to graduate school in a few years?
+For example, do you plan to go to graduate school in a few years?
 You could space out CDs to mature at different intervals that help with your tuition payments or living expenses.

 Don’t forget to look carefully at interest rates.
-Because all savings accounts offer rock-bottom yields, you may not end up earning any more in a CD than in another more liquid account.
+Savings account yields are rock-bottom, so you may not earn any more in a CD than in a more liquid account.
 This is especially true if you have higher dollar amounts available to invest.

 Do your due diligence by looking at all savings types you’re eligible for, not just CDs.
-As rates begin to rise, you may find you can then get a better deal with a CD.
+You may be better off with a high yield savings account for now.
+Then, as rates begin to rise, you may find you can then get a better deal with a CD.

 There’s no one-size-fits-all financial solution, particularly when it comes to savings.
-You can always test out a CD ladder with smaller amounts and then put in more as your earlier certificates begin to mature.
-The key is to create an investment strategy that optimizes earnings and liquidity for your specific needs.
+You can always test out a CD ladder with smaller amounts.
+Then, invest more as your earlier certificates begin to mature.
+The key is to create a CD laddering strategy that optimizes earnings and liquidity for your specific needs.